How Easy Is It To Change Your Business Name On Your ABN?

 Regardless of your situation, it might be challenging to understand whether you need to apply for a new ABN every time you want to start a new venture or if you can keep your existing one.

 To help you navigate the process, we’ve put together this short guide.
-It’ll detail how to change a business name while keeping the same ABN and highlight the instances in which you’ll need a new ABN.
+It’ll detail how to update a business name while keeping the same ABN and highlight the instances in which you’ll need a new ABN or simply update you ABN details.

-How To Change A Business Name Under An Existing ABN?
+How To Change Business Name Under An Existing ABN?

 In Australia, business names are regulated by The Australian Securities & Investments Commission (ASIC).
 According to the ASIC, once you’ve registered a business name, you can’t change it, even if it’s just to incorporate a slight variation.
 However, you can register a new business name under your existing ABN.